ilker-aktuna/Gear-360-File-Access-from-Android-phones/README.md

 ### Part 2

 Please install the Android application from Google Play.
-Name of the app is "Gear 360 File Access" Dİrect URL to Google Play will be provided later here:
+Name of the app is "Gear 360 File Access & Stitcher" Dİrect URL to Google Play will be provided later here:
 //TODO